Wavelets centered on a knot sequence: theory, construction, and applications: Introduction

 In Section~\ref{Wavelets} it is shown how to build wavelets from the scaling functions constructed in the previous section.
 Certain spaces are introduced which shed light on techniques of \cite{DGHorpoly}.
 The wavelet construction methods given in \cite{DGHorpoly} are sufficiently general so that they can be used to give a decomposition of the wavelet spaces, thus providing a convenient algorithm for calculating these bases.

+In Section~\ref{efficient_constr} efficient algorithms are developed in order to demonstrate practicality of the method developed in the previous sections.
+The matrices, defined in section~\ref{Wavelets}, in the equations for the scaling functions and wavelets are computed after a knot is added or dropped.
+These algorithms are based upon the greedy algorithm and nonlinear approximation schemes \cite{BCDD}, \cite{Dy}, \cite{DFI} and an application to a data set extracted from the digital image of an ocelot is given to show their effectiveness.

 In Section \ref{tauwavelets} a construction of multiwavelets is carried out for the knot sequence consisting of the $\tau$-integers, where $\tau=\frac{1}{2} (1+\sqrt 5)$ is the golden mean.
 These multiwavelets have a scaling factor $\tau$ and will be called $\tau$-multiwavelets.
-The lattice generated by $\tau$ and other Pisot numbers appears in the study of quasi-crystals and powers of these numbers appear in the diffraction patterns of actual experiments. $\tau$-Haar wavelets were constructed in \cite{GP, GS} . $\tau$-Haar wavelets are orthogonal and compactly supported but they are not continuous.
+The lattice generated by $\tau$ and other Pisot numbers appears in the study of quasi-crystals and powers of these numbers appear in the diffraction patterns of actual experiments. $\tau$-Haar wavelets were constructed in \cite{GP, GS}. $\tau$-Haar wavelets are orthogonal and compactly supported but they are not continuous.
 The above construction is used to give examples of piecewise quadratic \emph{continuous} compactly supported $\tau$-multiwavelets.
+Additional work on multiresolution analyses with irrational scaling factors includes Chui and Shi \cite{CS}, Hern\'{a}ndez, Wang, and Weiss \cite{HWWI}, \cite{HWWII}, and Bownik \cite{Bownik}.